infocyph/LocalDock/README.md

 ## Run the server, the easiest way
 - Simply, create `.env` file, place your settings.
 - Create site configuration file in `localhost/docker/sites/(nginx or apache)`.
 Example configuration available in those directory as well.
-- Don't forget to add in host file entry for your domain(s)
+- Don't forget to add host file entry for your domain(s) in your local machine.
 - Run `server start` or `./server start` (on linux you must run `chmod +x server` first)
 - Your site(s) will be available in your desired domain(s)